Jewelmm10/spater-core/README.md

 ## Installation

-1. Upload the `iconstar-core` folder to the `/wp-content/plugins/` directory
+1. Upload the `Spater-core` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Make sure the **IconStar** theme is active
+3. Make sure the **Spater** theme is active

-> Note: This plugin will only work properly when used with the IconStar theme.
+> Note: This plugin will only work properly when used with the Spater theme.

 ## Folder Structure